KevKodes/open-eats/README.md

 ---

 OpenEats is a clone of OpenTable.
-Users can view and search for restaurants in the database by name or cuising type.
-Signing up allows users to make reservations, see their dining history, and save their favorite restaurants to their profile.
+Users can view and search for restaurants in the database by name or cuisine type.
+Signing up allows users to make reservations, view their dining history, and save their favorite restaurants to their profile.

 <p>&nbsp;</p>